Duccem/Duccem/README.md

 ## Hi everyone, I`m José Veliz <a target="_blank" href="https://twitter.com/Ducen29">(Duccem)</a>
-- I`m a young Full Stack Software Engineer from Venezuela
+- I`m a Full Stack Software Engineer from Venezuela
 - An passionate to ESports, Anime and books, the biggest fan of Naruto, Stormlight Archive and Professional LOL
 - Currently working on <a target="_blank" href="https://www.rappi.com">Rappi</a> as Full Stack Engineer, writer on <a target="_blank" href="https://medium.com/@ducen29">Medium</a>
 - In constant learning, interested on mobile hybrid development and entrepreneurship.